Friends of Ngong Road

 Personal connections, a world away.

-Friends of Ngong Road has worked for 14 years with students on the other side of the planet and somehow hundreds of sponsors and supporters have found a way to build personal connections with Kenyans.
-In fact, Friends of Ngong Road is deeply committed to helping sponsors and donors build relationships with the students in our program.
+Friends of Ngong Road has been working with Kenyan students for 14 years, helping sponsors and supporters build personal connections with Kenyans.
+The organization is committed to helping sponsors and donors establish relationships with the students in their program.
 In our world today, now challenged by COVID-19, we may be a world away but personal connections are still indispensable!

-Our normal process is to distribute 15 food packets monthly for families in the greatest need.
+Our normal process is to distribute 15 food packets monthly to families in the greatest need.
 From March 23rd to 27th alone we distributed 50.
 We will try to increase this food distribution as we get more information about where the greatest need lies.
-A food packet is pretty basic: 1 kg beans, 2 kg rice, 500 g of cooking fat and 4 kg of maize flour.
-This food provides the basis for a family of four to eat at least one time daily for a week.
-The maize flour is used to make a cornmeal mush called ugali, Kenya’s staple food.
-It is typically eaten with collard greens or kale.
+A food packet is pretty basic: 1 kg of beans, 2 kg of rice, 500 g of cooking fat, and 4 kg of maize flour.
+A family of four can enjoy Kenya’s ugali daily with collard greens or kale for a week.

 The Kenyan offices are operating with a skeleton staff and handling meetings by appointment only.
 The computer lab and library are closed.
 We may allow some students to use it by appointment in the coming days and weeks.
-Case workers are making weekly calls to each of the families they support and through that, we are collecting data on how many people are still able to work, how many have traveled to rural areas in an effort to protect themselves and how many are in dire need of support.
+Caseworkers conduct weekly calls to support families, collecting data on job availability, those who travelled to rural areas, and support needs.
+This helps identify those in need of assistance and ensures a better understanding of their situation.

 Thank you for the personal connections you have made with our friends in Kenya.
 We’re all in this together!